What Does Carat Mean in Gold?

 Choosing the right karat gold depends on whether your priority is investment value, jewellery durability, or daily wear comfort.

-• A 22K stamp means the jewellery contains 22 parts pure gold and 2 parts alloy metals.
+• A 22K stamp means 22 parts pure gold and 2 parts alloy.

-• Jewellers may use karat meters or purity testing machines for more accurate gold testing.
+• Jewellers often use karat meters or purity-testing machines for accurate results.

-• A magnet test can help because pure gold is generally non-magnetic.
+• A simple magnet test can help, since pure gold is non-magnetic.

-• For accurate results, always get gold tested by a certified jeweller or authorised testing centre.
+• Home tests give a rough idea only — for anything serious, always get it tested by a certified jeweller or testing centre.

-1 carat gold contains just 4.17% pure gold — the lowest purity level on the karat scale.
-At this level, the gold content is too low for use in jewellery or investment products.
-1 carat gold is primarily used in industrial and technological applications where gold's properties — such as corrosion resistance and electrical conductivity — are needed in trace amounts.
+1 carat gold contains only 4.17% pure gold — the lowest point on the purity scale.
+It's too low in gold content for jewellery or investment, so it's mainly used in industrial and tech applications where small traces of gold's conductivity or corrosion resistance are needed.

-You will not find 1 carat gold in any Indian jewellery market, and it does not qualify as collateral for a gold loan.
-For financial or ornamental purposes, 18K and above is the relevant range.
+You won't find 1 carat gold sold in Indian jewellery markets, and it cannot be used as collateral for a gold loan.

 Planning to use your gold for quick funds?
 Check your gold loan eligibility now and see how much you can borrow instantly.